sagormax/docker-mysql-phpmyadmin/README.md

-# Mysql with phpmyadmin docker container
+# Mysql with phpmyadmin, PostgreSQL, MongoDB with Mongo-Express docker container

 ## Clone:
 ```